 After the course you will be able to:

 - Understand the impact of design on the cost and quality of the end product, time to market as well as flexibility of the service to market.

 - Understand how manufacturing philosophy and volume impacts on design approach and manufacturing methods selected.

-- Appreciate the value of engaging manufacturing, procurement and suppliers in the design process and its impact on speed and cost to market.
+- Appreciate the value of engaging production, procurement and suppliers in the design process and its impact on speed and cost to market.

 - Consider how the principles introduced apply to your own organisation.